patsevanton/victoriametrics-rpm/README.md

 ```

-# The update of the victoriametrics package will be released with a delay.
+# The update of the victoriametrics package will be released with a delay because victoriametrics package is deprecated.
 Please use the vmsingle package.